takinoy/zen-gtk-themes/README.md

 0.7.3
  - resize combobox and entry widgets for gtk3
- - fix bug for notebook selected item
+ - fix bug for notebook selected items

 0.7.2 : adjust gtk3 arrow scaling.
 0.7.1 : libreoffice-patch.sh should work even if the theme is installed in /usr/share/themes or $HOME/.themes.